Matriculation And Class Status

 Students must be doing passing work to obtain an instructor’s permission to receive a grade of incomplete (INC).

 A grade of incomplete (INC) received in the fall semester must be resolved by the end of the following spring semester.
 A grade of INC received in the spring semester or summer term must be resolved by the end of the following fall semester.

-Students who receive these grades may not register for or attend (“sit in”) any classes of the course in the following semester.
+Students who receive this grade may not register for or attend (“sit in”) the course in the following semester.

 To resolve incomplete (INC) grades issued for missing course work, the student should meet with the instructor and arrange to complete the requirements for a letter grade before the expiration of the following semester.

 Make-up exams will be given during the midterm and final exam periods.
 Refer to the Academic Calendar in the Schedule of Classes for application deadlines.

 An unresolved INC grade will be converted to FIN and calculated as an F in the computation of the cumulative GPA after the grace period.